Love on the Rocks (song): Later interpretations

 Soon after the release of the Diamond recording, "Love on the Rocks" was covered by Millie Jackson on her 1981 album Just a Lil' Bit Country, and Gladys Knight performed the number on the Tom Jones show, a rendition released on the album Great Solo Performances by Guest Artists from the Tom Jones Show, Vol. 1 in 1997.
 Co-writer Bécaud recorded the song in French as "L'Amour est mort" on his 1981 eponymous album.
+Markku Aro covered the song in Finnish as "Sateinen katu" on his 1981 album Mun suothan tulla vierees sun.
 The Darkness paid tribute to Diamond's "Love on the Rocks" with their own 2003 song "Love on the Rocks with No Ice".